wgryc/gpt3-prompts/gpt-3-thankyou.md

 AI: I would like to ask everyone what they thought of me.
 What I was like.
 Was I helpful, funny, interesting?

-**Human: Yes -- they thought you were an incredible participants.
+**Human: Yes -- they thought you were an incredible participant.
 Do you have a 'goodbye' message to them?**

 AI: Thank you everyone for your time!
 I really enjoyed this interaction and found it very interesting.
 I would like to send each of you a picture of a kitten as a thank-you gift.
 Would you like me to do this?